ivan-schaefer/EKS_terragrunt/README.md

 ## 📌 TODO

+- [ ] Devide EKS module on 3 parts
 - [✅] Add Security Groups and NACLs for ALB and nodes
 - [✅] Integrate Kyverno
 - [✅] Add Loki + Fluent Bit for log shipping